-Thank you for your conscientious work during the DAC review and revision process.
-It is very much appreciated as is the engagement of the Department of Economics in discussion and consideration of the DAC revision.
-The department is urged to continue to include in its various discussions the academic goals that have been articulated for the University.
+Thank you for your conscientious work during the DAC revision process.
+It is very much appreciated as is the engagement of the Department of Economics in the discussion and consideration of the DAC revision.
+The department is also encouraged to continue to include in its various discussions the academic goals that have been articulated for the University.

-attachment: Revised DAC; Department of Economics

-cc: Chair, Department of Economics (with attachment)
+attachments: Revised DAC; Department of Economics University Approved Core Items for Student Evaluations cc: Chair, Department of Economics (with attachments)

-2008-2010 Departmental Application of Criteria
+2012-2016 Departmental Application of Criteria